drsaint1/mini-game/GAME_DOCUMENTATION.md

 ## Game Overview

-EtherLink Racing is a blockchain-based 3D racing game built on the Etherlink network.
+Somnia Racing is a blockchain-based 3D racing game built on the Somnia network.
 Players mint unique race cars as NFTs, compete in races, earn cryptocurrency rewards, and climb the global leaderboard.
 The game combines traditional racing gameplay with Web3 features like NFT ownership, token rewards, and decentralized tournaments.

 ### Core Features